aim-uofa/Poseur/README.md

 *Disclaimer:*

 - Due to the update of MMPose, the results are slightly different from our original paper.
-- Because the HRFormer in MMPose is different from HRFormer offical implement, we use the HRFormer offical implement instead.
+- We use the official HRFormer implement from [here](https://github.com/HRNet/HRFormer/tree/main/pose), the implementation in mmpose has not been verified by us.

 # Citations
 Please consider citing our papers in your publications if the project helps your research.
 BibTeX reference is as follows.